stadia-scoring/SSA_PCOM7E_OCT_2004/Assessments/Development Individual Project: Code Development/README.md

 ### **Testing and Analysis**

 #### **Overview**
 This section analyzes the performance of Selective Encryption and Full Encryption schemes using metrics such as encryption time, payload size, and Round-Trip Time (RTT).
-Tests were conducted under varying iteration counts (1, 5, 10, 1000, 5000, 10000, and 50000) to simulate different smart home communication scenarios.
+Tests were conducted under varying iteration counts (1, 5, 10, 1000, 5000, 10000, and 50000) to simulate different smart home communication scenarios MDPI (2018).

 ---